Introduction to Big Data Analytics Software

 |GoodData||Opera solutions signal hub||HortonWork data platform||SAP Big Data Analytics|

 |Next Pathway||CSC big data platform||Kognito Analytical platform||1010data|

 |GE Industrial internet||DataStax Bigdata||SGI Bigdata||Teradata Bigdata analytics|

 |Pivotal Bigdata||Mu Sigma Big Data||Cisco Bigdata||MicroStrategy Bigdata|

 From above, we can understand that there is a wide range of available tools and technology in the field of big data analytics.
-One point that needs to be kept in mind that some of the technologies mentioned above is propriety and hence available only after a subscription while some others are open source and hence completely free.
+One point that needs to be kept in mind is that some of the technologies mentioned above is propriety and hence available only after a subscription, while some others are open source and hence completely free.
 For AWS, for example, a subscription needs to be taken where payment is charged at an hourly rate.
 Cloudera and Horton work, on the other hand, are free.
 Hence one needs to choose wisely which tools or technology to opt for.
-Usually, a paid, licensed software is good for developing enterprise level software as it comes with a support and maintenance warranty hence there are no last time surprises, while open source is good for learning and initial development purposes.
-However it does not mean that open source technologies are not meant for production-level software development, these days lots of lots of software are built using open source technologies.
+Usually, a paid, licensed software is good for developing enterprise-level software as it comes with a support and maintenance warranty; hence there are no last-time surprises, while open source is good for learning and initial development purposes.
+However, it does not mean that open source technologies are not meant for production-level software development; these days lots of lots of software are built using open source technologies.

 This has been a guide to the Concepts of Big Data Analytics Software.
 Here we have discussed the important concept with different Big Data Analytics Software like Amazon Web services, Microsoft Azure, Cloudera Enterprise etc. You may also look at the following article to learn more –